esl/MongooseIM/doc/modules/mod_push_service_mongoosepush.md

  * `mode` - if not supplied, `prod` value will be used
  * `click_action` - optional.
  See `click_action` in the FCM documentation or `category` in the APNS documentation.
+ * `topic` - _null_ if not supplied
  * `service` - has to be specified and the value must be valid and supported by the MongoosePush push service provider.
   E.g. `fcm`, `apns`.
  * `device_id` - has to be specified and the value must be valid device token received from push notification service provider specified in `service` option

+In addition to those `publish-options` you may specify also `silent` option, that when set to `true` will result in "silent" notification.
+Silent notifications send only data payload to push notifications service provider with all fields specified in the notification without any modification and/or filtering.

 #### Prerequisites